avine/formation-angular-base/doc/course/public/11_routing.md

 ## Routing

-In a single-page app, you change what the user sees by showing or hiding portions of the display that correspond to particular components, rather than going out to the server to get a new page
+💡 In a single-page application (SPA), the browser only makes a request to a web server for the first page<br />
+After that, a client-side router takes over, controlling which content displays based on the URL

 - The Angular router allows you to
   - display different **views**